cdapio/cdap/docs/courses/source/modules/m01_developing_a_big_data_application.rst

 - What are people in New York thinking about it?
 - What are people in Seattle tweeting about it?
+- What did people say yesterday about it?
+This morning?

 ----